skannea/ha2web/README.md

 Anybody with the complete URL can access your HA2Web page and establish the MQTT connection.

+## Google Sites solution
 To make it even more secure (and perhaps more useful) you can create a *Google Sites* site with restricted access.
 In a site page, insert an *iframe* with the URL.
 This way, the URL will be hidden.

+Google Sites allows you to insert not just the URL but the complete HTML code.
+Doing so you may put MQTT credentials in the code.
+Note that you can't edit the code in Google Sites, only paste it.
+So you have to keep a copy of the code somewhere.

 # Messages
 ## From HA to client